marcuseyellens/Smarty/README.md

 Node.js 8.x 以上
 Chrome
-有良好命令行支持的系统
+Systems with good command line support

 ## Contributors

-Like any other good open source project, Dapp Lab is open to contributions.
+Like any other good open source project, Smarty is open to contributions.
 Just make sure to follow the rules and guidelines in the [CONTRIBUTING](CONTRIBUTING.md) file.
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->